 Trade School Guide for Students with Disabilities

-When thinking about their future careers, students with disabilities may be concerned they won't find a good fit for their needs.
-The strong message in high schools (or even earlier forms of education!) is to push for bachelor's degrees, but college isn’t for everyone — regardless of ability.
+When thinking about jobs, students with disabilities may worry they won't find a good fit.
+The strong message in high school (or even earlier!) is students must get bachelor's degrees.
+But college isn’t for everyone — regardless of ability.

-And that's OK!
 There's no one-size-fits-all way to get to a great future.
-For example, a trade school or vocational school can provide a focused, career-driven education full of opportunities.
+For example, trade or vocational schools offer focused, career-driven education full of opportunities.

-Read on to learn more about attending trade school as a disabled student, with information on applications, financial aid, career guidance, and more.
+Read on to learn more about applying to and attending trade school as a disabled student.

 Benefits of Trade School for Students With Disabilities

-Trade schools can provide the perfect learning environment for students with disabilities, especially those who feel limited in traditional academic environments.
-Programs tend focus on a discipline the student is passionate about rather than covering a wide variety of topics.
-They also allow for more structured, hands-on learning with smaller class sizes and shorter timelines.
+Trade schools can provide the perfect learning environment for students with disabilities.
+Programs tend to focus on a subject the student is passionate about rather than a wide variety of topics.
+They also often have hands-on learning with small class sizes and short timelines.